christmasch/christmasch.github.io/_pages/about.md

 I am a second-year PhD student at the [Department of Economics at Lund University](https://www.lusem.lu.se/organisation/department-economics).
 I received my MSc in Economics at Lund University in 2022.

-My primary research field is econometrics, with a particular focus on nonlinear panel data models.
-I develop methods for estimating and testing large-dimensional factor models, particularly when nonlinearities arise in the factors or the overall model structure.
+My primary research field is econometrics, with a particular focus on (nonlinear) panel data models with factor structure.